WMTU/woafr-purchase-request/README.md

 +---lib
 |   /---commons-lang3-3.3.2.jar
 |   /---mysql-connector-java-5.1.34-bin.jar
++---resources
+|   /---config.properties
 /---plugin.xml
 ```

 ===
 #### PurchaseRequestWidget.java

-This is the java source of the widget, with the database credentials removed.
+The java source of the widget, with the database credentials removed.

 ===
 #### plugin.xml

-This is an xml file that describes the packaged widget.
+An xml file that describes the packaged widget.

 ===
+#### resources/config.properties.example

+Example database configuration.

+===
 #### classes/edu/mtu/wmtu/resources/purchase.png

-This is an icon for the widget in the WO Automation for Radio UI.
+An icon for the widget in the WO Automation for Radio UI.